verdaux/BookNotes/Impressors 5.md

 - [ ] I am threatened by your presence slightly
 - [ ] You have chosen to decorate yourself like that.
 - [ ] You've got a vigorous fire of youth in your eyes.
+- [ ] I would comfortably sacrifice passing through doorways for that